AxTulti/JWT-Auth-API/README.md

 Res.body:

-";All refresh tokens have been invalidated";
+"All refresh tokens have been invalidated"

 ### **/token - POST**